 Narrative interventions to promote health and well-being

-We design web-based narrative technologies that are safe, persuasive and easy to use.
-These interventions are tailored to the needs of specific groups, like frail older persons, persons with chronic psychiatric disorders, people with personality disorders, or people with both intellectual disability and psychiatric complaints.
+We design narrative technologies that are safe, persuasive and easy to use.
+We tailor these to the needs of specific groups, like frail older persons, persons with chronic psychiatric disorders, personality disorders, or both intellectual disability and psychiatric complaints.
 We use both quantitative and qualitative methods for formative and summative evaluations.
 To facilitate implementation, we develop courses and trainings, also supported by e-learning.